 - Upon export to the local market, duties and sales tax are paid on imported items only

 - One-stop shop through legislation that provides the body with single-point authority over other government agencies in core areas.

 - Dispute settlement center

 - Competitive production center in the Middle East and North Africa for a variety of sectors

 - The authority has a supreme committee that supervises the taxation system in SEZONE.

-- Employment contracts are required to be in writing, in triplicate and in Arabic language.
+- Employment contracts are required to be in writing, in triplicate and in the Arabic language.
 The employer, employee and social insurance office each keep one copy of the employment contract.

 - An employment contract may be drawn up for a fixed-term or indefinite period of time.

-- Employees should not work more than eight hours a day or 48 hours over a six days working week.
+- Employees should not work more than 8 hours a day or 48 hours over a six days working week.
 Most private sector employees work 5 days a week, usually Sunday to Thursday.
 The number of working hours may be increased to 9 hours a day in certain circumstances.
 The employees could opt out under time regulations if there is consensual agreement.

 - Employees are entitled to one whole working day off each week.
 Certain exceptions apply when work is intended to prevent a serious accident or to cope with a heavy workload.
 In such situations, the employee must be paid overtime.